The nutrition toolbox to generate in silico diets

 macronutrient[d] ->

-With these new reactions in place the WBMs can consume and breakdown food items into their metabolite components and we can track the total amount of various macronutrients in the diet.
-Important to note is that the food exchange, breakdown, and macronutrient exchange reactions are in g/person/day (kcal/person/day for energy consumption) instead of the usual (mmol/person/day).
+With these new reactions in place the WBMs can consume and breakdown databse equivalents into their metabolite components and we can track the total amount of various macronutrients in the diet.
+The WBM created with database equivalents is referred to as a food item-constrained WBM Important to note is that the food exchange, breakdown, and macronutrient exchange reactions are in g/person/day (kcal/person/day for energy consumption) instead of the usual (mmol/person/day).
 You can choose either or both options to constrain your WBMs with in setInSilicoDiet.m but we advise to only use the food item-constrained WBMs in conjuction with the nutrition algorithm or to do simulation on diet composition.
-The additional food item reaction can make the vastly increase the reaction content of the WBMs (by over 30.000 reactions) and make the WBM overly complex for questions that do not involve the optimisation of the actual food items.
+The additional database equivalent reactions can make the vastly increase the reaction content of the WBMs (by over 30.000 reactions) and make the WBM overly complex for questions that do not involve the optimisation of the actual database equivalents.
 To study the effect of diet on the various reactions in the human body - we suggest to just use metabolite-constrained WBMs.
 If no metadata is provided, the function will create both a female and a male WBM for each diet.
 If metadata is provided the diets will be matched to the corresponding sex-specific WBMs.
 You also have the possibility to give your own WBMs if you do not want to use the standard Harvey/Harvetta (e.g., community microbiome WBMs).
 If you have sample specific WBMs, ensure that the sample ID is in the file name of your WBM flanked by underscores.
 E.g., WBM_sample1_female.mat.
 If you have altered WBMs that are not sample specific, i.e., one altered male WBM and one altered female WBM, ensure the filename include "_male" and "_female", respectrively.
 I.e., WBM_altered_male.mat or WBM_altered_female.mat.

 The setInSilicoDiet.m function takes the following inputs: